marine-predators-group/cams-nb/drafts/2019-11-25-RNA-Isolation-and-Quantification---Geoduck-hemolymph-and-hemocyte-samples.md

 - Elution volume = 15uL

 After processing, samples were quantified using the Qubit hsRNA Assay, using 2uL of sample.
 Due to high sample concentrations (i.e. >100ng/uL) I had to dilute the samples a couple of times and re-measure.

+---

+#### RESULTS

 Here are the three sets of raw data (Google Sheets):

 - (2019-11-25_13-05-12_qubit_geoduck_hemo-01)[https://docs.google.com/spreadsheets/d/1CzQ5K2uvKq6FUdW5_zVsAKkBOLqS7exz6gznEpJCd8o/edit?usp=sharing]